yzqin/isaacgym-stubs/README.md

 ```

 The magic of `stub` is that you even **do not need to pip install IsaacGym itself**.

-For example, you may need to run IsaacGym on server for training but develop the code on the MacBook.
+For example, you may want to run IsaacGym on server but develop the code on a MacBook.
 IsaacGym may not support Mac.
-But you can still install this repo and get smooth code completion to write IsaacGym
+But you can still install this repo on MacBook and get smooth code completion during
-code on that MacBook!

-Depending on which IDE you are using, sometimes you may need to restart the IDE after `pip install` for re-indexing.
+development!

 ### Demo